Hatari!: Plot

-In Tanganyika in the 1960s, the Momella Game Company captures animals for zoos and circuses using off-road vehicles, lassos, and cages.
-Working for owner Frenchwoman Brandy de la Court is tough Irish-American Sean Mercer, who heads the capture expeditions; retired German race car driver Kurt Müller; Mexican Bullfighter Luis Francisco Garcia Lopez; Native American sharpshooter Little Wolf (aka "The Indian"); zoophobic former NYC cabbie "Pockets"; and several native-Tanzanians.
+In Tanganyika, the Momella Game Company captures animals for zoos and circuses using off-road vehicles, lassos, and cages.
+The crew consists of French owner Brandy de la Court, Irish-American Sean Mercer, who heads the capture expeditions; retired German race car driver Kurt Müller; Mexican bullfighter Luis Francisco García López; Native American sharpshooter Little Wolf (aka "The Indian"); zoophobic former NYC cabbie "Pockets"; and several native Tanganyikans.
+During the captures, Kurt and the Indian drive a herding jeep to force animals toward a larger capture truck driven by Pockets.

-Kurt and the Indian drive a herding jeep to force animals toward a larger capture truck driven by Pockets.
-An aggressive rhino gores the Indian's leg during a pursuit; the crew transports him to Arusha hospital, where French marksman Charles "Chips" Maurey approaches them, wanting the Indian's job.
+An aggressive rhino gores the Indian's leg during a pursuit, and the crew transports him to the Arusha hospital.
+French marksman Charles "Chips" Maurey approaches them, wanting the Indian's job.
 Kurt, offended, punches him.
-Chips, the only one present with the Indian's blood type, agrees to undergo a transfusion to save him; Sean then offers him a job.
+Realizing he is the only one present with The Indian's rare blood type, Chips agrees to undergo a transfusion to save The Indian, and Sean offers Chips a job.

-Returning to their compound, the crew finds Italian photographer Anna-Maria "Dallas" D'Alessandro has arrived, though everyone was expecting a male photographer.
-Because she was sent by the Basel zoo, Momella's biggest client, Sean reluctantly allows her to accompany the crew on a giraffe capture.
+Returning to their compound, the crew finds Italian photographer Anna Maria "Dallas" D'Alessandro has arrived.
+Everyone was expecting a male photographer, but, as Dallas was sent by Momella's biggest client (the Basel zoo), Sean reluctantly allows her to accompany the crew on a giraffe capture.
 Despite many rookie mishaps, Dallas enjoys herself, and everyone except Sean votes to let her stay.

-The next day, Chips arrives and has a sharpshooting contest with Kurt; afterwards, the two become friends.
+The next day, Chips arrives and has a sharpshooting contest with Kurt before returning him the favor with a punch; afterward, the two become friends.
 Dallas and Sean gradually become mutually attracted, though Sean resists, as his first fiancée abandoned him.
-Meanwhile, Kurt and Chips actively pursue Brandy, while Pockets is secretly loves her.
-The Indian is released from the hospital; still shaken, he makes Sean agree to hold off capturing more rhinos until the end of the season.
+Meanwhile, Kurt and Chips pursue Brandy, and Pockets reveals to Dallas he secretly has feelings for Brandy, too.
+The Indian is released from the hospital, but is shaken by his experience and tries to talk Sean out of catching any more rhinos.
+Sean refuses, but agrees to at least wait until the end of the season after filling all the other orders.